In Lockstep: Kernel and Verification

 Formal methods are the future of high-assurance systems.
 You can consider this your invitation to see how we accomplish our verification goals, and maybe you can leave a comment or two: do you have any insights on what kind of SDLC could arise that integrates traditional software development and formal methods?

 We like answering the tough questions.
-Come challenge us on our mailing list.
+Come challenge us on our mailing list or get in touch another way.
 Keep an eye out for more posts in this series, In Lockstep, on this blog, and check out some of our other posts too.
-Drop us a line on our IRC Channel.
 G’day!